beginner-corp/slack/readme.md

 You can get a `SLACK_TOKEN` for testing [here](https://api.slack.com/web).
 You need to register an app for a `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET`.

-## run the tests
+## testing :point_right:

-Test in Node:
+In Node:

 ```
 npm test
 ```

-Or a browser:
+Or the browser:

 ```
 npm run btest
 ```

-Or kick up a repl:
+Or kick up a repl and poke around:

 <img src=https://s3-us-west-1.amazonaws.com/bugbot/slack-repl.png>

-# currently implemented api
+# currently implemented api :tada:

 (If the method signature below is *not* syntax highlighted then it needs parameter validation and tests.
 See the `channels.history` for a good example of how to do this if you want to contibute.
 Of course, all contributions are super ppreciated!
 There are many ways this library can be improved.